Madam C. J. Walker: Death and legacy

-TV series
+Television series

-In 2020, actress Octavia Spencer committed to portraying Walker in a TV series based on On Her Own Ground, the biography of Walker written by Walker's great-great-granddaughter, A'Lelia Bundles.
+In 2020, actress Octavia Spencer committed to portraying Walker in a television series based on On Her Own Ground, the biography of Walker written by Walker's great-great-granddaughter, A'Lelia Bundles.
 The series is called Self Made: Inspired by the Life of Madam C. J. Walker.
 Reviews for the series were mixed, partly because of the inaccuracies of the storyline that created more of a fictional work than an authentic biography.
 The portrayal of Annie Malone as Addie Monroe, another black female self-made millionaire as a villain and the daughter of Walker as a lesbian were some of the complaints by audiences.
 Biographer A'Lelia Bundles wrote about the behind-the-scenes experience of producing Self Made in "Netflix's Self-Made Suffers from Self-Inflicted Wounds".

 Documentary

 Walker is featured in Stanley Nelson's 1987 documentary, Two Dollars and a Dream, the first film treatment of Walker's life.
 As the grandson of Freeman B. Ransom, Walker's attorney and Walker Company general manager, Nelson had access to the original Walker business records and former Walker Company employees he interviewed during the 1980s.